-Cristiano is living and working in the US after meeting an American girl and moving to Atlanta.
-However, he wants to send $2,000 back home to his parents in Lisbon as a gift for their retirement.
+Cristiano is living and working in South Africa after meeting a South African girl.
+However, he wants to send some of the money he has earned (R10,000) back home to his parents in Lisbon as a gift for their retirement.
 He decides to compare the services of his bank with those of a money transfer company to see which provider can offer him the better deal.

 |Transfer method||Bank account transfer||Online transfer|

-How do I compare transfer companies when sending money to Portugal?
+How do I compare transfer companies when transferring and receiving money via Portugal?

 - Exchange rates.
-The better the exchange rate you get, the more money will arrive in your recipient’s pocket.
-Shop around for a company that offers great exchange rates, but watch out for companies that attach high transfer fees to their attractive exchange rates.
+The better the exchange rate you receive, the more money will arrive in your recipient’s pocket.
+Shop around for a company that consistently offers great exchange rates, but watch out for companies that attach high transfer fees to their attractive exchange rates.

 - Transfer fees.
 Consider how much it will cost you to send a transfer.
 Fees can vary substantially from one provider to the next, and some companies will even allow you to avoid their fees if you transfer a large amount of money.

 - Minimum amounts.
-Check to see whether there are any minimum transfer limits that you must meet with each transaction and whether it is feasible for you to do so.
+Check to see whether there are any minimum transfer limits that you must exceed with each transaction and whether or not it is feasible for you to do so.

 - Customer service.
-Check the customer service options available so that if you need help, you can access it quickly and easily.
+Check to see what customer service options are available so that if you ever need help, you can access it quickly and easily.

 - PayPal.
 PayPal’s international money transfer service makes it affordable to send smaller amounts of money to Portugal and other locations around the world.

 - Bank transfers.
-Any major US bank can help you send funds to countries in all four corners of the globe, but banks offer higher fees and mediocre exchange rates when compared to online transfer providers.
+South African banks can help you send funds to countries in all four corners of the globe, but banks offer higher fees and mediocre exchange rates when compared to online transfer providers.

 What are the steps to send money to Portugal?

-While the exact process for sending money from the US to Portugal will vary depending on the transfer provider you choose, you will generally need to follow similar steps.
+While the exact process for sending money from South Africa to Portugal will vary depending on the transfer provider you choose, you will generally need to:

 - Set up an account.
 You can often do this online and you may need to provide your name, address, proof of ID and bank account details.